account_circleRecruiting

 - Prior renal transplants or RRT

-- Planned use of contrast media prior/during surgery
+- Planned use of contrast media within 5 days prior to surgery or during surgery

 - Patient included in an interventional clinical trial involving a pharmacological intervention